 Right alongside development on Tequila & Boom Boom, Sommariva mentions the team was also working on Blood & Lace (called “Blood & Laces” in a The Games Machine preview).
 This was a radically different project from the usual Dynabyte adventures: based on an idea by Marco Caprelli about wanting more female heroines in gaming, it starred countess Babara Cagliostro as the protagonist.

-Originally planned to be yet another 2D point’n’click adventure featuring hand drawn graphics, using an improved version of the engine behind Tequila & Boom-Boom, Blood & Lace featured a gothic horror story between Paris and Italy.
-The Mario Bava reference is probably not a coincidence then!
+Originally planned to be yet another 2D point’n’click adventure, with quicktime events, featuring hand drawn graphics, using an improved version of the engine behind Tequila & Boom-Boom, Blood & Lace featured a gothic horror story between Paris and Italy.
+The reference to the 1971 Philip S. Gilbert movie in its title is, perhaps, not a coincidence.

-This is how it looked back when the core Dynabyte team was still working on it (the credits for the video feature both Caprelli and Costabel):
+This is how the title looked back when the core Dynabyte team was still working on it (the credits for the video feature both Caprelli and Costabel):

-Alongside Blood & Lace, the other project agreed for distribution by Sacis was “Roma“, a first person adventure with Myst-like puzzles but that, recalls Boz, didn’t get past the planning stage.
+Alongside Blood & Lace, the other project agreed for distribution by Sacis was “Roma“, a 2D adventure game that, as Boz recalls, didn’t go past a few drawn backgrounds.

 In 1996, Dynabyte also starts working on the Amiga conversion of The Big Red Adventure, by fans’ demand, even though the homecomputer was on its last leg at the time.
 Apparently, A1200 and CD32 conversions were actually part of the initial publishing agreement with Core Design, but that quickly fell through because the market was shrinking rapidly.
 The Amiga version was, instead, published by a German mail order company, Power Computing.

 Unfortunately, with the company in dire straits, controversies between Bruno Boz and the rest of the team led to a split, with Costabel and Caprelli on one side, and Boz on the other.
-Bruno recalls the schism in the team happened just after the problems with Sacis, with the main team wanting to continue working with the publisher and Boz and the others deciding it wasn’t worth it.
+Bruno recalls the schism in the team happened just after problems with Sacis started to bring down the company’s finances: the main team wanted to continue working with the publisher while Boz and the others decided it wasn’t worth it.

 Blood & Lace: as Dynabyte drives a bargain with Giunti